School of Architecture

 **447 Analysis of Buildings

 Junior Year.
 In the junior year, the independent work requirement is satisfied by taking a design studio in each semester.
 All undergraduate design studios are organized topically.
 The projects in each studio may vary in scale and complexity; design methodologies and representational skills are introduced incrementally beginning with the fall semester.
 Teaching methods within the design studios include seminars, desk criticism, and schoolwide reviews of student projects.
-Students may choose from one of several offerings in each semester via a lottery system at the beginning of each semester.
-Every effort will be made to see that as many students as possible receive their first choice from the design studios being offered in each semester, and to keep the enrollment of the design studios to a maximum of 12 students.

 The thesis is a year-long project that begins in the fall semester.
-Faculty thesis advisers are assigned at the beginning of the fall term of the senior year, and students work closely with the adviser in the formulation of the topic, research methods, organization of the thesis material, and presentation of the work.
+Faculty thesis advisers are assigned at the end of the fall term of the senior year, and students work closely with the adviser in the formulation of the topic, research methods, organization of the thesis material, and presentation of the work.

 All students in the program will take the departmental examination in May of their senior year.